kintsugi-programmer/balisalgo/patterns/patterns.md

 There are 4 general rules for solving a pattern-based question:
 1. We always use nested loops for printing the patterns.
 For the outer loop, we count the number of lines/rows and loop for them.
+   Outer Loop for Rows/no. of lines
+   Inner Loop for Columns
-2. Next, for the inner loop, we focus on the number of columns and somehow connect them to the rows by forming a logic such that for each row we get the required number of columns to be printed.
+2. Next, for the inner loop, we focus on the number of columns and somehow connect them to the rows by forming a logic such that for each row we get the required number of columns to be printed. row and col. re like 1st row -> 3 cols then relation bw row->col
 3. We print the ‘*’ inside the inner loop.
 4. Observe symmetry in the pattern or check if a pattern is a combination of two or more similar patterns.

 In this particular problem, we run the outer loop for N times since we have N rows to be printed, the inner loop.

+You can use - instead of spaces for debugging

 You are better than 100%
 Runtime 14 ms